matthewfranglen/feature-to-production-presentation/NOTES.md

 Finding an accurate way to estimate implementation of an idea is really hard.
 If you find a solution to this then you can make millions.

+It's hard because you are always doing something new.
+If it is something old then you can use your old solution for it.
+That means you are always estimating something you don't know how to do.

 Implementation
 --------------